BCLLQi/DCAG/README.md

 DCAGGCN is validated using the following publicly available datasets:

 - **PHM2012**: A dataset commonly used for bearing RUL prediction research.
-- **Xi'an Jiaotong University Bearing Dataset**: Another popular dataset for evaluating bearing degradation models.
+- **XJTU-SY**: Another popular dataset for evaluating bearing degradation models.

 Detailed instructions on how to download and preprocess these datasets will be provided in the project documentation.